jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans_2.rst

     A :ref:`function<what is a function?>` uses the :ref:`default value<test_functions_w_default_arguments>` for a parameter when it is called without the parameter

-  `click here to see that actual code for the assertTrue method <https://github.com/python/cpython/blob/2faceeec5c0fb06498a9654d429180ac4610c65a/Lib/unittest/case.py#L756>`_
+  `click here to see the actual code for the assertTrue method <https://github.com/python/cpython/blob/2faceeec5c0fb06498a9654d429180ac4610c65a/Lib/unittest/case.py#L756>`_

 ----